 Product feeds are an important tool for affiliates, making important product and pricing information available in a machine readable document.
 Merchants provide the URL of the image in the feed, and affiliates publish them on their website.

-It is probably fair to say a lot of e-commerce sites can’t say for sure if they have explicit permission to use every product image they list.
+It is probably fair to say a lot of e-commerce sites can’t say for sure if they have explicit permission to share every product image they list.
 Larger retailers with legal teams are probably more compliant, but the long tail of small to medium retailers may be less prepared.

 It is rare for this to cause an issue but it does happen.
 There have even been instances where lawyers have contacted affiliates to get images removed or even to claim for damages.
-A few aggressive ‘content protection’ agencies make a living out of this sort of thing, sharing the from fines and lawsuits revenue with the copyright holder.

 What do I need to consider?

-• Do you sell products from a supplier who is known to be over protective?
+- Do you sell products from a supplier who is known to be over protective?

-• Did any product images that you use on your own website come with any usage conditions?
+- Did any product images that you use on your own website come with any usage conditions?

-• When you made your images did you just rip them off the Internet without really thinking about where they came from?
+- When you made your images did you just rip them off the Internet without really thinking about where they came from?
 (Be honest…)

-• Did you blatantly steal your product images from a competitor?
+- Did you blatantly steal your product images from a competitor?

 If the answer to any of these questions is “yes” you might want to think about what the real risk is.
 In extreme circumstances consider changing the images you provide to affiliates.